lscalese/isc-live-global-mover/README.md

 Set tSc = mover.move()
 ```
 Explore your data, check global mapping.
+Advice : Expand the size of the target database in order to avoid expand during the copy.

 ## How to start coding
 This repository is ready to code in VSCode with ObjectScript plugin.